tonipanacek/der-raum/content/services/production.md

   - die gesamte Fertigung findet in unserer eigenen Manufaktur in Berlin statt.  \nUnser
   Schaffenscredo: exzellente Material- und Verarbeitungsqualität.
 Ihr Produkt: langlebige Qualitätsmöbel, die begeistern."
-en_description: 'In production, your project is in professional hands at all times, maximum attention to each product, individual furniture, complete space-building extensions or complex large-scale projects - we are your competent partner in the implementation of the planning.
-A well-considered handle, a trained eye and the use of modern production technology such as CNC milling and pressing machines are the services of a highly qualified team of carpenters and specialist trades - the entire production takes place in our own factory in Berlin.
-Our creative credo:
+en_description: 'During production, your project is in professional hands at all times.
+  We dedicate our attention to each product, piece of furniture, space-building extensions, and/or complex large-scale projects.
+We are your capable partner in the production process.
+A well-considered handle, a trained eye, and the use of modern production technology such as a CNC mill and pressing machines complete the myriad of services our highly qualified team of carpenters and specialist trades have to offer in our Berlin-based factory.
+Our creative credo: Excellent material and processing efficiency.
-  Excellent material and processing quality.
-Your product: durable, quality furniture that inspires.'
+  Your product: durable quality furniture that inspires.'

 ---